G4m4/fpcontrol/README.md

 Moreover, it provides different functionality on Linux or Apple machines (the latter offering a simple way to do denormals Flush-to-Zero).
 Eventually, x87 and SSE units are differently handled on these 3 systems.

+This library wraps them all into common functions and typedefs, working on all 3 platforms in both 32 and 64 bits.

 Building the tests
 ------------------